phalcon-orphanage/docs/en/reference/models.rst

     //but, how to get the related record based on the column (similar_robots_id)
     //if both relationships have the same name?

-The aliases allow us to rename both releationships to solve these problems:
+The aliases allow us to rename both relationships to solve these problems:

 .. code-block:: php